HASwitchPlate/openHASP-docs/docs/design/fonts.md

     The entire binary font is cached into memory when it is first used.
     PSram is *highly* recommended to use binary fonts.

-### TrueType

-You can use any TrueType font containing characters or icons.

-  1. Upload any TTF (TrueType) font file to the flash partition of your plate.
-If you want to use other styles than Regular like Italic or Bold, make sure you use a font which provides separate, optimized versions for these.
-You can upload and use multiple font files, but within a property you can only select one font.
-  2. In the jsonl code use the filename of the font without the extension and the desired font size added to it.
-So for example to have a text rendered in Arial 20px, you upload _arial.ttf_ to the plate and use `"text_font":"arial20"` or command `p1b2.text_font=arial20`.

-!!! note
-  If you get an error when you upload the TTF file to the plate, make sure to use shorter filenames.

-!!! tip
-  You can use different fonts for different properties of the same objects, like `"text_font":"mdi32","value_font":"robotocondensed19"`.
-  To use MDI icons, get the latest [webfont build from their site](https://materialdesignicons.com/).
-From the unzipped archive you need the `.ttf`

 ## Encoding